iliasmc/DesignPatterns/src/Creational/AbstractFactory/README.md

 ## Example

-In this example, an abstract account class hierarchy is making use of a transfer implementation hierarchy.
+In this example, a factory which is determined when the program is booted selects the family of Window and Button that will be used.

 1. *AbstractFactory* -> AbstractFactory
 2. *ConcreteFactory* -> LinuxFactory, MacOsFactory, WindowsFactory